 - Build your knowledge from outstanding virtual tours and live presentations.

-- BONUS: Recordings of the keynote presentations at the in-person event — Shigeru Ban and Jeanne Gang — and both Fireside Chats will be available for on-demand viewing at the May 12 event (and for 30 days afterward).
+- BONUS: Recordings of the keynote presentations at the in-person event — Shigeru Ban and Jeanne Gang — and both Fireside Chats are available for on-demand viewing.

 Keynote Presentation: Rise — ‘We Need a Bigger Solution’

 Climate Change.
 Affordable Housing.
 Social Equity.
 A Global Pandemic.
 AI.
 We are living through extraordinarily challenging times and facing societal shifts worthy of the description ‘existential’.
 In the context of these dynamics, the proving grounds of mass timber, modular construction and their associate technologies are rich in both risk and reward.
 Where some see a crisis, others will always see an opportunity to rise and lead forwards — for necessary disruption, new approaches, fresh voices and under-served perspectives.
 To navigate these waters we need to draw on the inspiration, wisdom, insight and grit of those most comfortable engaging in that disruptive space.
 Join us for a powerful presentation with this extraordinary group of panelists well versed in being ‘first through the wall’ and thriving in that space.